fabriceyhc/nc_diversity_attacks/README.md

 ## About
 Corresponding code to the paper "Is Neuron Coverage a Meaningful Measure for Testing Deep Neural Networks" by Fabrice Harel-Canada *et al.*.

-There are two options for replication review:
-- Use the preconfigured Ubuntu VM
-- Setup your own environment.

-See `INSTALL.md` for further instructions.
+See `INSTALL.md` for further instructions on how to setup your environment for this repo.

 ## Data
 MNIST and CIFAR10 data are downloaded automatically when running an evaluation script.
 The Driving data comes from the Udacity [self-driving-car](https://github.com/udacity/self-driving-car) challenge and is included in the `data` folder.